Sir John Leslie, 2nd Baronet: Early life

 Leslie was born in London on 7 August 1857.
 He was the only son of Sir John Leslie, 1st Baronet, and Lady Constance Wilhelmina Frances Dawson-Damer, sister of the 4th Earl of Portarlington.
 His father was the Conservative Member of Parliament for Monaghan from 1871 to 1880 and was created a baronet in 1876.
 After his father's death in January 1916, Leslie succeeded his father as the 2nd Baronet Leslie, of Glaslough.
 He was educated at Eton.

 Career

 Leslie was commissioned into the Grenadier Guards, with whom he served as a lieutenant at the Battle of Tel el Kebir in 1882, distinguishing himself under fire.
 After fighting in South Africa during the Second Boer War in 1900, he was appointed lieutenant-colonel of the 5th Battalion, Royal Irish Fusiliers in April 1902, and later became honorary colonel of the battalion.
 In 1915, he was appointed lieutenant-colonel of the 12th Reserve Battalion, Royal Inniskilling Fusiliers.

 He served as High Sheriff of Monaghan in 1905 and was also a Justice of the Peace and Deputy Lieutenant for the county.
-The Leslies were opposed to the Home Rule movement.
-Leslie led the Monaghan Militia in the 1890s and he allowed the Ulster Volunteers drill at the demesne in 1914.
-A loyalist paramilitary group calling itself the Ulster Volunteer Force was formed in 1966.
-It claims to be a direct descendant of the older organisation and uses the same logo, but there are no organisational links between the two.
+The Leslies were strongly opposed to the Home Rule movement.
+Leslie led the Monaghan Militia in the 1890s and he allowed the Ulster Volunteers to drill at his demesne in 1914.